Im-Rises/ParticleSimulator/README.md

 ![screenshot (2)](https://user-images.githubusercontent.com/59691442/220508256-11312315-eb2d-4101-8086-cda5ede960fe.png)
 ![screenshot (3)](https://user-images.githubusercontent.com/59691442/220508258-c45c4877-e884-4ad7-b544-3a22945e0e0e.png)

+## Video

+PLACEHOLDER

 ## Todo

-- Change particle color based on velocity or age or the distance to the mouse
+Necessary:

+- [ ] Correct the debug Visual Studio build (it doesn't work, it's not displaying anything)

+Major:

-- Correct fixed updated linked to the render function in the ParticleSimulator
+- [ ] Correct fixed updated linked to the render function in the ParticleSimulator
-- Add a way to reset the simulation
+- [ ] Set point of gravity only on the left click
+- [ ] Set point of gravity on the mouse position
-- Correct mouse drag of the particles
+- [ ] Correct mouse drag of the particles

+Minor:

+- [ ] Move fullscreen toggle to a callback function
+- [ ] Change particle color based on velocity or age or the distance to the mouse
+- [ ] Add friction to the particles

 ## Dependencies